siddhantsid2199/Fundamentals-of-Data-Engineering-Article-by-Siddhant-/README.md

 ## About the Author

-This guide was developed by **Siddhant Singh**, a Data Professional, to provide a clear and structured resource for the data community.
-You can connect with him on [LinkedIn](https://www.linkedin.com/in/siddhantsingh21/).
+This guide was written and design by **Siddhant Singh** (with the help of numerous article, youtube videos available), a Data Professional, to provide a clear and structured resource for the data community.
+You can connect with me on LinkedIn: (https://www.linkedin.com/in/siddhantsingh21/)